Donotalo/playground-8bjr8a2j/lessons/lesson05.md

 # Build for generic platform with U-Boot as bootloader
 make PLATFORM=generic FW_PAYLOAD_PATH=../u-boot/u-boot.bin -j$(nproc)
 ```
 > - `PLATFORM=generic` = tells OpenSBI to build the firmware for *generic* platform, which isn't tied to any specific board.
 Rather, the hardware description comes from Flattened Device Tree (FDT) which is passed from previous boot stage.
+In other words, the firmware that loads OpenSBI will provide the list of devices available to the system.
 > - `FW_PAYLOAD_PATH` = tells OpenSBI the location of the firmware to be executed next.

 This tutorial will use the output file `build/platform/generic/firmware/fw_payload.elf` that `QEMU` can run.
 Because `FW_PAYLOAD_PATH` points to the u-boot, `U-Boot` is embedded in the output and `OpenSBI` will launch `U-Boot` automatically.